 We as a family, and MS Auckland are very grateful for the money that individual competitors of the event have donated over the years.
 Over $200,000 of it.
 That money has gone directly to support the field workers who are helping over 600 Aucklanders and their families cope with such a debilitating disease.
 Given the lack of government funding into this area this money has been vital - and both the event and MS are extremely grateful for the generosity of those participants who have contributed.

 Don't just ride, bike MS.

-Please consider donating at the checkout when you register for Bike the Bridge.
+Please consider donating to MS during the online registration process when you register for Bike the Bridge.
 You may also like to contribute to us through our website.
 This year we are also asking if people will also consider setting up their own Give a little page and get people to sponsor your ride.